History of California wine: Wine industry during California Gold Rush

 The California Gold Rush (1848–1855) had a major effect on the geography, economy, and history of wine growing in California.
-The discovery of gold in 1848 at Sutter's mill, El Dorado County, triggered the wine industry of California.
-The Gold Rush brought an influx of people to Northern California, many of whom arrived and settled in San Francisco (whose population grew from 1,000 to 25,000 between January 1848 and December 1849).
-This resulted in a significant increase in demand for wine and spurred wine production in the area within 100 miles of San Francisco.
+The discovery of gold in 1848 at Sutter's Mill triggered the wine industry of California.
+The Gold Rush brought an influx of people to Northern California, many of whom arrived and settled in San Francisco whose population grew from 1,000 to 25,000 between January 1848 and December 1849.
+This resulted in a significant increase in demand for wine and spurred wine production in the area within 100 mi of San Francisco.
 In the early 1850, local wineries mainly supplied gold miners.
-The 1850s saw planting and wine production expand in earnest in many parts of Northern California, including in Santa Clara, Sacramento County, Sutter County, Yuba County, Butte County, Trinity County, El Dorado County, Lake County, Napa County, Sonoma County, Merced, and Stockton.
+The 1850s saw planting and wine production expand in earnest in many parts of Northern California, including in Santa Clara, Sacramento, Sutter, Yuba, Butte, Trinity, El Dorado, Lake, Napa, Sonoma and Merced Counties.
 Many of these are still major centers of wine cultivation and production.

 Established in 1852, Old Almaden Winery in Santa Clara Valley was the oldest winery in California and the site is designated as a California Historical Landmark designated July 31, 1953.

 The historic wine production site in Santa Clara County was situated on the eastern slopes of the Santa Cruz Mountains where today resides winemakers and growers of the Santa Clara Valley AVA.
 On this site, in 1852, Charles LeFranc made the first commercial planting of fine European wine grapes in Santa Clara County to found Almaden Vineyards.
 The winery is no longer in operation and the Almaden Vineyards company moved to Madera, California.
 In 1878, pioneering winemaker Paul Masson left France for California, and ended up becoming winemaker at Almaden Vineyards and Wine company, leading to his other pioneering wine and champagne vintner pursuits in the Santa Clara Valley and Santa Cruz Mountains.